 Dr. Fernando’s project brings together Islamic sciences of the unseen (‘ilm al-ghayb) and recent post-humanist anthropology to ask whether “natureculture” – a reversal of the distinction between nature and the human – is better understood as “supernatureculture” by including non-material beings in the examination of the co-mingling of nature and humans.

 Ms. Semel’s project ethnographically investigates the work of U.S. university-based research teams of psychiatric and engineering professionals collaborating to develop artificial intelligence-enabled speech analysis technologies.
 Emphasizing the way culture shapes statements about AI’s “objective” capacities, Semel explores how researchers insist that their technologies can identify signs of mental illness that are otherwise inaudible to humans, and will be agnostic to some differences – like race, gender, and class – but not to the difference between a psychologically well and a psychologically unwell person.

 Katrin H. Lamon Fellow

-Dr. Yazzie’s book, Diné Life in an Age of Death: Biopolitical Struggle and Relational Possibility, examines two biopolitical modalities through which twentieth-century Navajo history and life were organized, shaped, and contested.
+Dr. Yazzie’s book, K’é is Life: Biopolitical Struggle and Relational Possibility, examines two biopolitical modalities through which twentieth-century Navajo history and life were organized, shaped, and contested.
 Exploring state-sponsored biopolitical experimentation on Navajo subjects, Navajo dependence on extractive technologies, and Navajo resistance (relationality), Dr. Yazzie traces these histories and builds on relationality to ground the book’s larger concerns with the biopolitics of settler colonialism.